Gamesflow/.github/profile/README.md

 ## Gamesflow

-Gamesflow is a sister company of [Visualway](https://visualway.netlify.app).
 We make browser-based games for quick and easy fun.

 ### 1. [2048 game](https://two0four8.onrender.com)

 This repo is for a fun and animated version of the OG 2048 game.
-It is a game where you add numbers of similar values to reach the number 2048.
-So, this is a good place to start. https://github.com/gamesflow/2048-game
+It is a game where you add numbers of similar values to reach the number 2048. https://github.com/gamesflow/2048-game

 ### 2. [Tetradic](https://tetradic.onrender.com)